Generalized Anxiety DisorderSkip to the navigation

-Many people with generalized anxiety disorder also have other problems such as depression , other anxiety illnesses ( obsessive-compulsive disorder , panic disorder , post-traumatic stress disorder , or social anxiety disorder ), alcohol abuse , or personality disorder.
+Many people with generalized anxiety disorder also have other problems such as depression , other anxiety illnesses ( obsessive-compulsive disorder , panic disorder , post-traumatic stress disorder , or social anxiety disorder ), alcohol use problems , or personality disorder.

 What causes generalized anxiety disorder?

 The cause of generalized anxiety disorder is not known.
 Some studies show that it might be passed through the family (genetic).